johncrook-davies/sailing/charts.md

 - In the top right of the chart there is a 'source data' section which shows when each bit of the chart was measured and how - gives an idea of reliability
 - Broken contour lines means unlikely to be reliable
 - The 'compass rose' is used for two things, it is used for both parallel rules and to tell us what the difference is between true north and magnetic north is, or the 'magnetic variation'
-- 'vertical clearence heights' are defined as a number with a line above and a line below with arrows or lines pointing to number
+- 'vertical clearance heights' are defined as a number with a line above and a line below with arrows or lines pointing to number
 - squiggly lines are called 'overfalls' which are choppy water
 - there are arrows that are defined as 'direction of boyage where not obvious' which shows the direction that you need to be going in to interpret the bouys
 * There are other arrows that define traffic zones